 Cluster headaches may be intermittent over the years, and medications taken daily may not prevent the discomfort, as it is unpredictable when a new cluster section may occur.
 Lifestyle changes will help minimize the risk of cluster headache attacks.
-Quitting smoking and minimizing alcohol consumption will positively prevent further symptoms of cluster headache.
+Quitting smoking and minimizing alcohol consumption will positively prevent further cluster headache symptoms.

 Headache is a symptom associated with many different diseases.
-Although headaches are a problem with primary headaches, secondary headaches are directly associated with any illness or injury.
-Controlling the headache symptom will also occur by performing diagnostic tests to identify the underlying condition.
+Although headaches are a problem with primary headaches, secondary headaches are directly associated with illness or injury.
+The headache symptom will also be controlled by performing diagnostic tests to identify the underlying condition.
 Some of the causes of secondary headaches can be life-threatening and fatal.
 Early diagnosis and treatment are essential if the damage is limited.
-Some of the problems that cause secondary headache are;
+Some of the problems that cause secondary headaches are;

 - Blood vessel problems in the head and neck: Stroke or transient ischemic attacks, inflammation of the carotid artery (vascular inflammation), and temporal arteritis (inflammation of the temporal artery)